ValeriiaProskuriakova/AppleShop-WebApp-ES6/README.md

 npx json-server db.json
 ```

-Further, I will deploy the server on vercel.
+Further, I will deploy the server on Vercel.